pantheon-systems/documentation/source/docs/articles/sites/varnish/caching-advancedtopics.md

 For example, you could set a cookie named `STYXKEY-country` to `ca` or `de` and cache different page content for each country.
 A site can have any number of `STYXKEY` cookies for varying content.

 In your code, remember to first check whether the incoming request has the `STYXKEY` cookie set.
 If it does, generate the different version of the page, but don't set the cookie again, i.e. don't respond with another `Set-Cookie:` header.
 If the code tries to set the cookie again, Varnish will not cache that page at all, as Varnish cannot cache a response that contains a `Set-Cookie:` header.

+<div class="alert alert-info" role="alert">	<strong>Note</strong>:STYXKEY is not a replacement for responsive design.</div>

 **Examples of `STYXKEY` cookie names:**